Viet Nam

 Viet Nam has a relatively well-developed social security system, that covers several branches.
 However, the system is still significantly fragmented, with schemes for different groups of beneficiaries presenting low levels of alignment and coordination.
 Despite considerable efforts, the country still faces multiple coverage challenges, with millions of vulnerable families and children being left out.
 The impact of these gaps has been further highlighted by the COVID-19 pandemic.

 The multi-tiered child benefit aims to offer contributory and non-contributory benefits to families upon the birth of a child.
-This policy instrument has gained significant political momentum in Viet Nam in 2021 and is now considered by the government as a key component of the ongoing revision of the Social Insurance Law (2014).
-The project will support the study and analysis of the most adequate design and implementation plan for its introduction.
+This policy instrument has gained significant political momentum in Viet Nam in 2021 and is now considered by the government as a key component of the revision of the Social Insurance Law (2014).
+The project supported the study and analysis of the most adequate design and implementation plan for its introduction.

-Key results achieved in 2022
+Key results achieved in 2022-23

-• Draft framework for the measurement of expenditure in social protection programmes and social policies completed
+• Draft framework for the measurement of expenditure in social protection programmes and social policies completed.

-• Joint MOLISA-ILO report on social expenditure in Viet Nam, including the projection of expenditure for social protection and social policies in Vietnam to 2030 and 2045
+• Joint MOLISA-ILO report on social expenditure in Viet Nam, including the projection of expenditure for social protection and social policies in Vietnam to 2030 and 2045.

 News & Events